tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/操作指南/日志管理/日志投递配置_intl_en.md

 #### Creating logset and log topic

 Log in to the [CLS console](https://console.cloud.tencent.com/cls) and [create a logset and log topic](https://intl.cloud.tencent.com/document/product/614/31592).
-This document uses the creation of the `SCF-test` logset and log topic in Guangzhou as an example as shown below:
+This document uses the creation of the `SCF-test` logset and log topic in Guangzhou as an example, as shown below:
 >!For the logset region, please select the region where the SCF service is located.
 Cross-region log push is not supported currently.
 >
 ![](https://main.qcloudimg.com/raw/f3ffd10aaaeb6abc2a492e5840339c9f.png)